 Know Your Risk, Know Your Role, Take Action Today!

-As the status of a levee system is changed or comes under review, community officials must be able to communicate effectively with residents and business owners, the insurance community, lenders and real estate agents, and the media and other community leaders.
+As the flood hazards associated with a levee system change or come under review, community officials must be able to communicate effectively with residents and business owners, the insurance community, lenders and real estate agents, and the media and other community leaders.
 FEMA has developed the Levee Outreach Toolkit, available through the webpages listed below, to support these outreach efforts.
 The toolkit includes flexible template materials that local government officials and agencies can adapt and use to address flood risks behind levees and the flood insurance implications of levee status changes in their communities.

 The toolkit is separated into the following sections to address three core levee status designations and outreach: